-Using the Grading Criteria
+Using the Assessment Criteria

-You should not rely solely on this set of Grading Criteria for Newman Trainee Teachers when assessing competence against the Teachers' Standards (2012).
-The Grading criteria should be used formatively on a regular basis to promote an on- going professional conversation about the current level at which a Trainee is working.
-The formative assessments and the final assessment should be derived from professional judgements.
+You should not rely solely on this set of Assessment Criteria for Newman Trainee Teachers when assessing competence against the Teachers' Standards (2012).
+The criteria should be used formatively on a regular basis to promote an on- going professional conversation about the current level at which a trainee is working.
+The formative assessments and the final end-of-programme level of progress should be derived from professional judgements supported by evidence against the criteria.